ShimShim27/Matlab-8-Bit-Unsigned-Basic-Operations-With-7-Segment-Display/README.md

 * 4 - Divide

 2. Click Run Model.
 3. The answer will be displayed in 7 segment display.
+It is also 8 bit unsigned (0-255).